ProgrammerDan/arionum-java/arionum-miner/README.md

 * On Windows, download the latest ".exe" release file

     * Double click the .exe to run

+    * For some advanced systems, a special, optimized version is available.
+Check if your CPU supports AVX, AVX2, or AVX512F and use that version if supported.

 * Follow interactive prompt -- if a default is offered, press "enter" key to accept it.
 I recommend using defaults.